divyanshu-7870/Summarizer/README.md

 1. Clone the repository.
 2. Open the Python file.
+3. Paste the text in myText variable quotes.
-3. Run the script using:
+4. Run the script using:
    python summarizer.py
-4. Input any long text.
 5. The generated summary will be printed in the terminal.

 ## EXAMPLE